icecrystals/huangzhikaicn.github.io/index.md

 ## Zhikai Huang 黄志凯

 I was born in Xianyang, China in 1997.
 I obtained my M.Sc. and B.Eng. from ETH Zurich and Xi’an Jiaotong University, respectively.
 I am a researcher working in cutting-edge integrated circuits and sensor technology.
-My research interests include mixed-signal integrated circuit design, integrated bioelectronics and biosensors, and neuromorphic computing and machine learning.
+My research interests include mixed-signal integrated circuit design, integrated bioelectronics, neuromorphic computing and machine learning.
 I strive to make innovations that can improve the walfare of human and society.

 ### News